MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/cordova/auth.md

 >
 > On Windows, this is a common problem.
 Start Android Studio, then select **Configure** > **AVD Manager**.
 This will allow you to start the device manually.
 If you run `adb devices -l`, you should see your selected emulated device.
 This allows you to run `cordova run android` successfully.

-Once the initial startup is complete, you will be prompted to sign in with your Microsoft credentials.
+Once the initial startup is complete, you'll be prompted to sign in with your Microsoft credentials.
 Once complete, you can add and delete items from the list.

 [!INCLUDE (../../includes/quickstart-clean-up.md)]